 Assessment of Radioactive Concentrations in the Egyptian Natural Gas Grid and Their Relevant Impacts

-American Journal of Physics and Applications
+Published in American Journal of Physics and Applications (Volume 4, Issue 6)

-doi: 10.11648/j.ajpa.20160406.13
+DOI 10.11648/j.ajpa.20160406.13

 E. Rowan, M. Angle, C. Kirby and T. Kraemer, “Radium Content of Oil- and Gas Field Produced Waters in the Northern Appalachian Basin” (USA): Summary and Discussion of Data, Scientific Investigations Report 2011–5135, USGS Reston, VA, United States, 2011.